-CS286r Iterative Combinatorial Exchanges Homework 2: Mechanism Design
+CS286r Multi-Agent Learning Homework 2: Mechanism Design and Implementation

-Spring Term 2004 Prof. David Parkes Division of Engineering and Applied Sciences Harvard University
+Spring Term 2006 Prof. David Parkes Division of Engineering and Applied Sciences Harvard University

-Feb 17, 2004
+Feb 6, 2006

-Due: Tuesday 2/24/2004, in the beginning of class.
+Due: Monday 2/27/2006, at the beginning of class.
 You may use any sources that you want, but you must cite the sources that you use.
 You can also work in a group, just list off the people you're working with.
-If you took the class last year please turn in a brief paper review on one of the papers that will be distributed later this week instead.
-Please work hard on making the proofs clear, concise, and easy to read.
+If you took the class last year, or are an economics student please talk to me or the TFs about do the reading assignment instead.
+Work hard on making the proofs clear, concise, and easy to read.
+Total points: 120

-1. Consider a problem in which the outcome space, $\mathcal{O} \subset \mathbb{R}$, and each agent i, with type θ_i , has single-peaked preferences, $u_i(o, \theta_i)$ over outcomes.
-In particular, each agent, i, with type θ_i , has a peak, $p_i(\theta_i) \in \mathcal{O}$, such that $p(\theta_i) \geq d > d'$ or $d' > d \geq p(\theta_i)$ imply that $u_i(d, \theta_i) > u_i(d', \theta_i)$ (p.10-11, M.Jackson "Mechanism Theory" handout).
+1. (20 pts) Consider a problem in which the outcome space, $\mathcal{O} \subset \mathbb{R}$, and each agent i, with type θ_i , has single-peaked preferences, $u_i(o, \theta_i)$ over outcomes.
+In particular, each agent, i, with type θ_i , has a peak, $p_i(\theta_i) \in \mathcal{O}$, such that $p(\theta_i) \ge d > d'$ or $d' > d \ge p(\theta_i)$ imply that $u_i(d, \theta_i) > u_i(d', \theta_i)$.

-(a) (10 pts) Show that the "median selection" mechanism, in which each agent declares its peak and the mechanism selects the median (with a tie break in the case of an even number of agents) is strategyproof, and implements a Pareto Optimal outcome.
+(a) Show that the "median selection" mechanism, in which each agent declares its peak and the mechanism selects the median (with a tie break in the case of an even number of agents) is strategyproof, and implements a Pareto Optimal outcome.

-(b) (5 pts) Let N denote the number of agents.
-Suppose, in addition, that the mechanism can position its own N - 1 "phantom peaks", before the peaks from the agents are received.
-Show that the median selection mechanism applied to the combined, 2N - 1, peaks remains strategyproof.
+(b) Let N denote the number of agents.
+Suppose, in addition, that the mechanism can position its own N-1 "phantom peaks", before the peaks from the agents are received.
+Show that the median selection mechanism applied to the combined, 2N-1, peaks remains strategyproof.

-(c) (5 pts) In combination with the phantom peaks, the median selection mechanism can implement a rich variety of outcomes.
+(c) In combination with the phantom peaks, the median selection mechanism can implement a rich variety of outcomes.
 Describe a method to position the peaks to implement the kth order statistic of the peaks announced by agents, for some $1 \le k \le N$. (i.e. implement the outcome at the kth largest peak)

-Consider the design of a mechanism for a simple bilateral trading problem, in which there is a single seller (agent 1), with a single item, and a single buyer (agent 2).
-The outcome of the mechanism defines an allocation, (x1, x2), where x_i ∈ {0,1} and x_i = 1 if agent i receives the item in the allocation, and defines payments (p1, p2) by the agents to the mechanism.
+2. (20 pts) Consider the design of a mechanism for a simple bilateral trading problem, in which there is a single seller (agent 1), with a single item, and a single buyer (agent 2).
+The outcome of the mechanism defines an allocation, (x_1, x_2) , where $x_i \in \{0, 1\}$ and $x_i = 1$ if agent i receives the item in the allocation, and defines payments (p_1, p_2) by the agents to the mechanism.
 Let v_i denote the value of agent i for the item, and suppose quasilinear preferences, such that $u_i(x_i, p_i) = x_i v_i - p_i$ is the utility of agent i for outcome (x_1, x_2, p_1, p_2) .

-(a) (10 pts) Specify the Vickrey-Clarke-Groves mechanism for the problem; i.e. define the strategy space, the rule to select the allocation based on agent strategies, and the rule to select the payments based on agent strategies.
+(a) Specify the Vickrey-Clarke-Groves mechanism for the problem; i.e. define the strategy space, the rule to select the allocation based on agent strategies, and the rule to select the payments based on agent strategies.

-(b) (5 pts) Provide a simple example to show that the VCG mechanism for the exchange is not (ex post) weak budget-balanced.
+(b) Provide a simple example to show that the VCG mechanism for the exchange is not (ex post) weak budget-balanced.

-(c) (5 pts) Is it possible to build an exchange mechanism that leads to an efficient allocation in a dominant strategy equilibrium, and is also ex post weak budget-balanced and interim individual-rational?
+(c) Is it possible to build an exchange mechanism that leads to an efficient allocation in a dominant strategy equilibrium, and is also ex post weak budget-balanced and interim individual-rational?
 What about in Bayes-Nash equilibrium?
 [Hint: Either refer to the appropriate impossibility theorem, or describe in brief terms the appropriate mechanism.]